charludo/barely/docs/getting-started.md

 	1 directory, 5 files
 	```
 	- `config.yaml` contains all the configuration for barely and its plugins.
-Right now, it only contains the absolute paths for the devroot and webroot.
+Right now, it only contains the absolute paths of the devroot and webroot
-	- `metadata.yaml` is a place you can put any values you want to use in multiple places across your project, be it metadata or anythin else
+	- `metadata.yaml` is a place you can put any values you want to use in multiple places across your project, be it metadata or any other variables
-	- `template.md` is the markdown file for the root page of the website.
-Its content will get rendered into webroot/index.html with the templates/template.md template.
+	- `template.md` is the Markdown file for the root page of the website.
+Its contents will get rendered into `webroot/index.html` with the `templates/template.md` template
 	- `templates/` contains all your templates

 6. Let's build the project!